CodebenderCate/Cybersecurity-Information/NCL Tips.md

 - [GNU Debugger](www.cs.umd.edu/~srhuang/teaching/cmsc212/gdb-tutorial-handout.pdf): GDB is used to step through code and is used primarily for debugging.
 But, it can be used to understand code that has already been compiled.

 ## Other Tips
-- If I don't know how to do a challenge, I type in the name and append 'CTF' at the end.
-Sometime it'll return a writeup of a similar challenge done in a CTF that helps complete the challenge. -Ed
 - Pay close attention to the title of the challenge.
-It's usually a hint at how to solve the problem. - Julian
+It's usually a hint at how to solve the problem.
-- When I'm stuck on a challenge, I often go look at the gymnasium again to see if there are any tips or tools they list in the gym that might help me. - Jacob
+- When I'm stuck on a challenge, I often go look at the gymnasium again to see if there are any tips or tools they list in the gym that might help me.